Rgnf supported projects. Grant IS Rgnf - personal account. login to your personal account. If the Project was supported

 4. biology and medical science (04);

-5. earth sciences (05);
+5. Earth Sciences (05);

 7. information technologies and computing systems (07);

-8. fundamentals of engineering sciences (08).
+8. fundamental principles of engineering sciences (08).

 The RFBR is making efforts to go beyond purely state budget funding and turn to other sources.
 Among them are foreign funds, budgets of regions, departments, industrial groups, participation in major international and national programs.